Mazzaferro 'ndrina: History

-In the 1970s the 'ndrina entered the cigarette smuggling business and a feud broke out which still pits the Aquino-Scalis on one side and the Mazzaferro-Femias on the other.
+In the 1970s, the 'ndrina entered the cigarette smuggling business, and a feud broke out, which still pits the Aquino-Scalis on one side and the Mazzaferro-Femias on the other.

-In the nineties Giuseppe Mazzaferro, one of the first to settle in Lombardy, was among the main drug buyers of the Cosa Nostra's Cuntrera-Caruana family.
+In the nineties, Giuseppe Mazzaferro, one of the first to settle in Lombardy, was among the main drug buyers of the Cosa Nostra's Cuntrera-Caruana family.

 From Operation Rajssa and Anecdoto the exploitation of banks in Gioiosa Jonica, Roccella Jonica and Platì for usury in the Locride, Vibo and Milan areas were discovered.
 On 13 January 1993, Vincenzo Mazzaferro, the undisputed head of the family, was killed in Marina di Gioiosa Jonica.
-A few months earlier the boss had confided to the Carabinieri captain Angelo Jannone that he feared for his life having mediated the release from kidnapping of the young Brescian Roberta Ghidini.
-The captain in turn suffered threats of attacks whose plan was revealed by a repentant and for this reason he was transferred to another location.
+A few months earlier, the boss had confided to the Carabinieri captain Angelo Jannone that he feared for his life, having mediated the release from kidnapping of the young Brescian Roberta Ghidini.
+The captain, in turn, suffered threats of attacks whose plan was revealed by a repentant, and for this reason, he was transferred to another location.
 In the operation it was also discovered that the Mazzaferros had created 16 "locali" in Lombardy, three of them in the city of Milan alone, 6 in the province of Como: Como, Fino Mornasco, Appiano Gentile, Mariano Comense, Senna Comasco and Cermenate, 3 in the province of Monza and Brianza: Monza, Seregno and Lentate sul Seveso, one in Pavia, one in Varese, one in the province of Brescia in Lumezzane and one in Rho, in the province of Milan.

 In 1994, with the law enforcement operation The Flowers of the Night of San Vito, 370 precautionary custody orders were issued in Lombardy.
 The operation shed light on how deeply rooted the 'Ndrangheta was in the region, especially in the Como and Varese areas and thus revealed the prominent role that Giuseppe Mazzaferro had there.

 In January 2013, Nicola, known as Rocco, Femia was arrested in Ravenna together with 28 other people, who had set up an illegal gambling ring between Ravenna and the Modena area of rigged machines and illegal gambling websites.

 The Operation Ossessione ended on 29 January 2019, leading to the arrest of 25 people, including alleged members of the Mancuso 'ndrina in association with Albanian criminals (Elisabeta Kotja), Moroccans and Colombian, Venezuelan (Clara Ines Garcia Rebolledo) and Dominican narcos for an international drug trafficking including Albanian and Moroccan cocaine and hashish and with the criminal Giuseppe Campisi together with the Mazzaferros for the Milan hinterland and Carlo Cuccia and Ivo Menotta as custodians of the weapons in Tradate.

 Feud with Aquino clan

-In the '70s they enter into the smuggling of cigarettes and the feud breaks out which still sees the Aquino-Scali 'ndrina opposed on the one hand and the Mazzaferro-Femia 'ndrina on the other.
+In the '70s, they entered into the smuggling of cigarettes, and the feud broke out, which still sees the Aquino-Scali 'ndrina opposed on the one hand and the Mazzaferro-Femia 'ndrina on the other.